Azerbaijan launches operation against Armenian forces in Nagorno-Karabakh | KRDO

 Russia’s inaction?

-The Russian Foreign Ministry said it was deeply alarmed by the sharp escalation in the region.
+The Russian Foreign Ministry said it was deeply alarmed by the sharp escalation in the region, and urged parties to “stop the bloodshed.”

 “(The) Russian side urges the conflicting parties to stop the bloodshed, immediately cease hostilities and return to the path of political and diplomatic settlement,” foreign ministry spokeswoman Maria Zakharova said Tuesday, claiming the Russian peacekeeping contingent “continues to fulfill its tasks.”